abhi-shimpi/NetflixGPT-1.0/README.md

 - There should not be hardcoded url or path , keep it in constant file
 - Early return
 - constants.langkey.search -> will give a error
+- <select  value={langKey} > -> selected language
+- REACT_APP -> To make it work with React or to identify these keys for React
+    - These env variables are seted on server where you have hosted your app
+- Memoization

 # Question to search
 - What is difference between 100% and 100vh